nadinedelia/CV/README.md

 ## Hobbies

 **Yoga and Fitness:**
-I'm a certified Personal Trainer and Yoga Teacher
+I'm a certified Personal Trainer and Yoga Teacher.
+During Lockdown, I was giving free Yoga and Exercises classes to keep the spirits high in my community.

 **Bungee Jumping & Adventure Travel**